 However, Australian scare tactics continued, with Indonesia 'may be drawn into Timor talks' citing DFAT secretary Peter Varghese, conveniently forgetting that, in Article 4 of the 1972 Australia-Indonesia Seabed Boundary Treaty, both countries agreed to "cease to claim or to exercise sovereign rights with respect to the exploration of the seabed and the exploitation of its natural resources beyond the boundaries so established," and that Indonesia ceded what became the JPDA and the area east and west of it to Australia via this treaty.

-Whistleblower "Witness K," who exposed Australia's bugging of Timor-Leste's government offices during the CMATS negotiations, was recognized at the Blueprint Prize for Free Speech awards in London, as described on Crikey.com.
+Whistleblower "Witness K" was recognized at the Blueprint Prize for Free Speech awards in London, as described on Crikey.com.
 During the same week, Kathleen Noonan wrote in the Courier Mail We know East Timor is poor.
 But this poor? contrasting Australian greed and Timorese poverty.

 The following day, Timor-Leste's Maritime Boundaries Office held the Dili International Conference: Maritime Boundaries and the Law of the Sea.
 They circulated a conference paper and heard talks by Prime Minister Rui Araujo (also Tetum) and President of the International Tribunal for the Law of the Sea Vladimir Golitsyn (also Portuguese), who was introduced by Minister Dionisio Babo Soares.
 Presentations included Indonesian perspectives from academic I Made Andi Arsana and diplomat Eddy Pratomo, Malaysian perspectives from Jalila Abdul Jalil, and UNCLOS Dispute Settlement Mechanisms by Hao Duy Phan.
 Government press releases before and after celebrated the event.
 The June 2016 Newsletter from the Maritime Boundaries Office summarized this and other recent developments.